Smart Power Bank

 - Dynamically change control loop behavior for optimal system response

-In the need to improve the battery life, a method that can reduce the power consumption at the same time, such as the iPad, saves all the power consumption methods that can be saved, and saves all the space that can be saved, but this is for the rapid development of IT products In terms of it is really uncomfortable.
+In the need to improve the battery life, a method that can reduce the power consumption at the same time, such as the iPad, saves all the power consumption methods that can be saved and save all the space that can be saved, but this is for the rapid development of IT products In terms of it is really uncomfortable.
 Another way is to improve the efficiency of the battery to provide products with more continuous battery life.
 The development of mobile Internet needs the support of mobile power.
-In this field, there are mainly thin film battery technology, piezoelectric material technology, and wireless charging technology.
+In this field, there are mainly thin-film battery technology, piezoelectric material technology, and wireless charging technology.

 The most ideal energy source that can be accessed anytime and anywhere is solar energy.
 The application of solar energy is a problem that mankind has been striving for since history.
 Although monocrystalline silicon solar cells dominate in large-scale applications and industrial production at this stage, they also expose many shortcomings.
 The most important problem is the high cost.
 At the same time, affected by the price of monocrystalline silicon materials and the manufacturing process of monocrystalline silicon cells, it is very difficult to significantly reduce the cost of monocrystalline silicon solar cells.

-Polycrystalline silicon thin-film batteries use far less silicon than monocrystalline silicon, and there is no sharp drop in efficiency.
+Polycrystalline silicon thin-film batteries use far less silicon than monocrystalline silicon, and there is no sharp drop in inefficiency.
 They may be prepared on cheap substrates.
 The cost is expected to be much lower than that of monocrystalline silicon batteries.
-The laboratory efficiency has reached 18%, much higher than the efficiency of amorphous silicon thin film batteries.
-Therefore, polycrystalline silicon thin film batteries are considered to be the next generation solar cells that are most likely to replace monocrystalline silicon cells and amorphous silicon thin film batteries, and have now become a research hotspot in the international solar field.
+The laboratory efficiency has reached 18%, much higher than the efficiency of amorphous silicon thin-film batteries.
+Therefore, polycrystalline silicon thin film batteries are considered to be the next-generation solar cells that are most likely to replace monocrystalline silicon cells and amorphous silicon thin-film batteries and have now become a research hotspot in the international solar field.